git-moss/DrivenByMossWiki/Ableton-Push-I-&-II-Changes.md

 * New: The new session mode can display the names of scenes and clips.
 * New: The last selected mix mode (track, volume, pan , ...) is remembered.

+#9.41
+* New: Support for pinning the cursor device from Push.

 #9.40
 * New: Support for pinning tracks and devices
 * New: Harmonized track navigation with master track.
 Pressing the button below the master track will move into the master tracks' devices.
 Going up from devices selects the master track.